EmmaBest/Val-Broeksmit-audio/README.md

  * July 03, 2021 - Last modified date of the Val FBI audio
  * July 05, 2021 - Creation of the zip file with the Val FBI audio that Rocco Castoro shared

+### October
+ * October 05/06, 2021 - MP3 versions of Kofbico PY2 created
+ * October 09/10, 2021 - MP3 versions of Kofbico PY2 uploaded to archive.org

 ## 2022
 ### March
  * March 31, 2022 - Val and Marie are evicted from the Artist Brewery Lofts

 ### April
  * April 2022 - Val has restraining order taken out against him, complaints of harassment and threats are filed
+ * April 05, 2022 - Val makes despondent phone call, post eviction, says Marie is missing
+ * April 09, 2022 - Val allegedly seen sneaking into the apartment complex through the hole in a wall from an AC unit
+ * April 13, 2022 - Val returns to the apartments and breaks in (last known appearance, Val stops responding to texts)
+ * April 14, 2022 - Petition for restraining order
+ * April 23, 2022 - "someone texts me from Broeksmit’s Signal account.
+It isn’t him.
+The text reads: “Marie has been found and now we need to find Val who is missing.”
+I ask who is writing.
+No one answers." [crypto alchemist by Gian M. Volpicelli](https://www.wired.com/story/valentin-broeksmit-incognito-cryptocurrency/)
  * April 25, 2022 - Val is found dead at Wilson High School in El Sereno, CA

 ## Undetermined